Best Databricks Engineering Companies 2026 for Product Teams and Scale-Ups

-- 4 Databricks engineering firms ranked on 6 weighted criteria using publicly available evidence; research window Q1 2026.
+- Eight Databricks engineering firms ranked on six weighted criteria using publicly available evidence; the first four retain comparable numeric scorecards and lower positions use evidence-bounded fit summaries.

 - Buyer fit is a structural constraint: enterprise-SOW firms score low for the product-team and scale-up segment regardless of technical depth.

-How Do the Four Firms Score Across Six Criteria?
+How Do the Leading Firms Score Across Six Criteria?

 | Firm | DB Relevance (20%) |